jasminsehic/PullRequestReleaseNotes/README.md

 ```

 ### Command Line Parameters
-- PullRequestProviderName (-prpn) : Default is github. gitlab and tfs are also supported.
+- PullRequestProviderName (-prpn) : Default is github. gitlab, tfs, bitbucket and bitbucketserver are also supported.
 - GitHubToken (-ghpt) : Required parameter if PullRequestProviderName is github.
 Can be supplied as parameter or UNRELEASED_HISTORY_GITHUB_TOKEN environment variable.
 - GitHubOwner (-gho) : Default is extracted from remote url.
 - GitHubRepository (-ghr) : Default is extracted from remote url.